aminya/eslint-plugin-yaml/README.md

 eslint example.yaml
 ```

+See spec folder for an example of eslint config file.

 ## Usage - method 2

 or add `yaml` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix: